This post may contain affiliate links. Please read our full Disclosure Policy.

 2. Sanding Painted Furniture

 Using fine-grit sandpaper, lightly sand the piece down for smoother coverage.
-This will allow for the paint to better adhere.
-Generally, using a 120-grit block sander to lightly buff any furniture piece is a great starting point.
+This will allow the paint to adhere better.
+Generally, using a 120-grit block sander to buff any furniture piece lightly is a great starting point.

-For any tough corners that you are unable to get with a sanding block, try using the tip of a mouse sander instead.
+For any tough corners that a sanding block cannot reach, try using the tip of a mouse sander instead.

 It is also a good idea to fill any holes with wood filler.
 Once all of these steps have been completed, make sure to wipe away any dust before beginning the painting process.